List of Kill la Kill characters: Satsuki Kiryuin

-Though Satsuki serves as a major opponent to Ryuko for most of the series, Satsuki utilizes Honnouji Academy as a means to eliminate her mother and the Life Fiber threat.
-Satsuki makes her move to assassinate Ragyo during the Honnouji Academy Cultural & Sports Grand Festival to celebrate the schools’ subjugating, but is captured while learning Ryuko is her presumed dead younger sister.
+Satsuki serves as a major opponent to Ryuko for most of the series, utilizing Honnouji Academy as a means to eliminate her mother and the Life Fiber threat.
+Satsuki makes her move to assassinate Ragyo during the Honnouji Academy Cultural & Sports Grand Festival to celebrate the schools’ subjugating, but is captured while learning Ryuko is her younger sister, who was presumed dead.
 After being freed by Nudist Beach with Junketsu modified to be more compliant, Satsuki makes amends with Ryuko before they team up to face Ragyo in the series finale.
-In the OVA epilogue, Satsuki closed down Honnouji Academy as it had fulfilled its purpose while giving Rei closure.
+In the OVA epilogue, Satsuki closes down Honnouji Academy as it had fulfilled its purpose while giving Rei closure.

-In the events of Kill la Kill the Game: IF video game, Satsuki is placed in a dream-based reality while first donning Junketsu with the events of the series storyline played out.
+In the events of Kill la Kill the Game: IF, Satsuki is placed in a dream-based reality while first donning Junketsu, with the events of the series storyline playing out.
 While facing the Primordial Life Fiber, Satsuki briefly powers up into Junketsu Shinzui (純潔神髄) before being consumed by her delusion.
-But Ryuko saved Satuski while loaning her the Rending Scissors to destroy the illusory world so she can awaken with no memory of the events.
+But Ryuko saves Satuski while loaning her the Rending Scissors to destroy the illusory world.
+However, this causes her to awaken with no memory of the events.